Joel Agena Sells 20,490 Shares of PLAYSTUDIOS, Inc. (NASDAQ:MYPS) Stock

-PLAYSTUDIOS, Inc. (NASDAQ:MYPS – Get Free Report) General Counsel Joel Agena sold 20,490 shares of the company’s stock in a transaction dated Tuesday, June 17th.
-The shares were sold at an average price of $1.41, for a total value of $28,890.90.
-Following the transaction, the general counsel now directly owns 279,711 shares in the company, valued at $394,392.51.
-This represents a 6.83% decrease in their ownership of the stock.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+PLAYSTUDIOS, Inc. (NASDAQ:MYPS – Get Free Report) General Counsel Joel Agena sold 20,490 shares of the company’s stock in a transaction on Monday, June 23rd.
+The stock was sold at an average price of $1.40, for a total value of $28,686.00.
+Following the transaction, the general counsel now directly owns 218,241 shares in the company, valued at approximately $305,537.40.
+This represents a 8.58% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

 Joel Agena also recently made the following trade(s):